 Our Lawyers Provide First-class Advice on Statutory Demands and Winding Up Petitions

 We are leading experts specialising in insolvency proceedings.
-Our chancery solicitors and barristers have decades of experience in Insolvency and Winding-up Petition law and have advised on many hundreds of cases.
-Our in-house insolvency barrister has succeeded in leading cases including before the Court of Appeal.
-Our Senior Partner has worked at KMPG, Goldman Sachs and ING Barings and is dual-qualified as a Solicitor-Advocate and Barrister.
-Both lawyers have regularly appear on and manage Winding-up Petition cases and will be available to you at the outset in your first advice conference; when accurate legal advice matters the most in ensuring a sure-footed legal strategy going forwards.
+Our chancery barristers and solicitors have decades of experience in Insolvency and Winding-up Petition law and have advised on many hundreds of cases.
+Our leading insolvency barrister has succeeded in numerous cases including before the Court of Appeal.
+Our lawyers regularly appear on and manage Winding-up Petition cases.
+Both our solicitor and our barrister will be available to you at the outset in your first advice conference; when accurate legal advice matters the most in ensuring a sure-footed legal strategy going forwards.

 Petition cost